geek-yang/DLACs/README.md

 * `examples` Including python scripts showing the whole workflow of training and forecasting with BayesConvLSTM in DLACs
 * `init` Sample ConvLSTM neural network used to initialize BayesConvLSTM
 * `models` Examples of trained BayesConvLSTM neural networks
 * `tests` Unit testing, functional testing and integration testing shown in jupyter notebooks
+* `data` Forecast data with BayesLSTM and Variational Auto-Regressive Model

 ## Modules :floppy_disk:
 Directory structure:<br>